onexi/gpt-toolcalls-priscillaoclark/README.md

 [![Review Assignment Due Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/9wDnMTRl)

-# MBTA Train Schedule Application
+# MBTA Train Schedule Application (PS04)

 This project is a Flask-based web application that provides train schedule information using data from the MBTA (Massachusetts Bay Transportation Authority).
-The application accepts user input, interacts with backend Python scripts, and displays train schedule data on the frontend.
+The application accepts user input, interacts with backend Python scripts, and displays train schedule data on the frontend, along with the expected weather at the destination.

+The application leverages OpenAI API tool calling to return a JSON with structured fields from the user's query.
+The JSON is used to pass parameters into the getTrain.py function.
+The JSON result of the function from the MBTA API is passed back to OpenAI for interpretation.

+A secondary tool call leverages the latitude, longitude and expected arrival time to tell the user what weather to expect when they get to their destination.

 ## Project Structure